Mclmadden/CB68/Week_7.md

 ### Tuesday 3/7

+Add black and red labels to indicate moment map and contour tracers respectively.

+Disk(?) doesn't align when comparing most tracers to CCH and C18O disks.

-Look into obtaining the new data to plug into the PV diagram script.
+Look into obtaining the new data to plug into the PV diagram script --> large files to copy over to lustre and download locally?

+### Wednesday 3/8